CoViktor/Moodle_attendance_automation/README.md

 ## 🔧 Updates & Upgrades
 ### Recent Updates
+- **17/03/24**: 1| Updated main.py.
+2| Added windows_setup.md for setup guidance.
+- **12/03/24**: 1| Upgraded the pathing to the attendance button to ignore 'check out'button.
+2| Added feature that thecks weekday and selects location to check in from ('On campus' or 'At home') accordingly.
 - **11/03/24**: Added pathing to the disappearing attendance button.
-- **12/03/24**: 1| Upgraded pathing to the attendance button to ignore 'check out' button.
-2| Added feature that thecks weekday and selects location to check in from ('On campus' or 'At home') accordingly.

 ### Planned Upgrades
 - **Date-time dependency**: Due to the nature of Moodle, updates might change buttons.
 Updates will account for changes when necessary.